Who Is Exempt From Paying Income Taxes?

 Certain groups of people who meet specific criteria don't have to pay income taxes.
-For example, for the 2020 tax year (2021), if you're single, under the age of 65, and your yearly income is less than $12,400, you're exempt from paying taxes.
-Ditto if you're married and filing jointly, with both spouses under 65, and income less than $24,800.
-Heads of Households earning less than $18,650 (if under 65) and less than $20,300 (if 65 or older) are also exempt.
-If you're over the age of 65, single and have a gross income of $14,050 or less, you don't have to pay taxes.
-Or if you're married and filing jointly, and you and your spouse are over 65, you can earn up to $27,400 before paying taxes [source: IRS].
+For example, for the 2021 tax year (2022), if you're single, under the age of 65, and your yearly income is less than $12,550, you're exempt from paying taxes.
+Ditto if you're married and filing jointly, with both spouses under 65, and income less than $25,100.
+Heads of households earning less than $18,800 (if under 65) and less than $20,500 (if 65 or older) are also exempt.
+If you're over the age of 65, single and have a gross income of $14,250 or less, you don't have to pay taxes.
+Or if you're married and filing jointly, and you and your spouse are over 65, you can earn up to $27,800 before paying taxes [source: IRS].

 A qualifying widow or widower over the age of 65 making less than $26,450 doesn't have to pay either.
 The IRS also exempts self-employed people who earn less than $400 [source: IRS].

 Dependents and some disabled persons are also exempt.
-These include the legally blind, those depending on another for income as well as individuals dependent on welfare benefits, or Supplemental Security Income, which many people with permanent disabilities receive.
+These include those depending on another for income as well as individuals dependent on welfare benefits, or Supplemental Security Income, which many people with permanent disabilities receive.
 Some Social Security recipients are also tax-exempt, depending on their income level.